 - Increases skin elasticity

 - Promotes gentle exfoliation (cell turnover)

 For those suffering from eczema, salt therapy works by activating multiple physiological processes in the body.
 On the outside of the body, the salt particles kill bacteria and fungi, reduce inflammation on the skin, and improve circulation on the skin surface.
 Salt calms the itchy rash and heals cracks, which restores the skin’s barrier against infections and allergens.
 The skin and respiratory tract are cleansed of allergens like pollen, dust, or smoke.
 Salt therapy also reduces stress and strengthens the body’s defense system.
-Salt therapy is a clinically-proven, natural, safe, and beneficial method of treatment for every age group.
+Salt therapy is clinically-proven, natural, safe, and beneficial for every age group.